linjong-fogarty/DevOps/README.md

 # DevOps
-This repository is mainly used to test DevOps tools, their integration with GitHub, and become familiar with continuous integration.
+This repository is mainly used to test DevOps tools, their integration with GitHub, and become familiar with CI/CD process.

-Tools to integrate here:

-Jenkins

-Concourse
+Areas of interest
+-Jenkins
+-Docker
+-Ansible
+-Kubernetes
+-Selenium
+-Python